 And all the while, Antonio was fighting.
 He was nauseous from chemo, missing his friends and his soccer team, and working through the fear and uncertainty that had become a part of everyday.
 But his smile rarely dimmed and his personality shined through it all.
 Antonio quickly became a favorite of the oncology staff members, who were always stopping by talk.
 He became close with another teenage cancer patient, and the friendship became an important support system for both families.

-Those friends and family will be by Antonio’s side on Sunday, September 29, as his teammates in the 2013 Four Seasons Parkway Run & Walk.
-He was chosen as a Parkway Run ambassador, one of several patients who will lead thousands of runner and walkers down the Ben Franklin Parkway.
+Those friends and family will be by Antonio’s side on Sunday, Sept.
+29, as his teammates in the 2013 Four Seasons Parkway Run & Walk.
+He was chosen as a Parkway Run ambassador, one of several patients who will lead thousands of runners and walkers down the Ben Franklin Parkway.

 The 5K run and 2K walk is the largest annual fundraiser for the Cancer Center at CHOP; money raised by the event benefits childhood cancer research and survivorship programs at CHOP.